-Skylab Orbital Workshop – The photos beneath this one were from the walk through inside Astronaut Tools and Equipment Command Module Main Display Console Lunar Roving Vehicle and Armstron/Aldrin Space Suit (one of the space suits was not there – I don’t know which)
+USS Enterprise (CVN-65) Model Telstar inaugurated an age of instant worldwide communications via satellite.
+Skylab Orbital Workshop – The photos beneath this one were from the walk through inside Astronaut Tools and Equipment Command Module Main Display Console Lunar Roving Vehicle and Armstrong/Aldrin Space Suit (one of the spacesuits was not there – I don’t know which)

 Next I’ll write about the stops we made at traditional Washington places like the White House and the Lincoln Memorial.
 A real dream come true.
 We were pretty positive we wouldn’t have to see the President BO since he was away playing golf on his vacation while Louisiana flooded.
 I’ll wait till it’s President Trump’s home and make a stop back here for that tour!!

 Part 3 Washington DC

 Click on the links below to go there!